Cover of Code Name: Lise: The True Story of the Woman Who Became WWII's Most Highly Decorated Spy

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Code Name: Lise: The True Story of the Woman Who Became WWII's Most Highly Decorated Spy:
+The most popular highlights from Code Name: Lise: The True Story of the Woman Who Became WWII's Most Highly Decorated Spy, saved by readers on Screvi.

 “He asked her how she felt about the Germans, and she said, “I hate them.
 I mean that I hate Nazis.
 For the Germans, oddly enough, I have pity.”
 “I thought you might separate Germans and Nazis.
 It was not the Nazis but the Germans who killed your father.”
 Odette blinked.
 Jepson had done his homework.
 She looked at the captain.
 “Yes, but they were driven then as they are driven now.
 I think the Germans are very obedient and very gullible.
 Their tragedy—and Europe’s—is that they gladly allow themselves to be hoodwinked into believing evil to be good.”